cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 * Undergrad section - strengths shown in the star simulation assignment
 * LearnBIG - learning how to code by giving myself exercises
 * NASA - helping my colleagues learn
+* Udacity, NASA colleagues talking about being a good teammate and collaborator

 ### III.
 Strengths Grounded in Values, Principles, Virtues